Briefpoint

 Here’s why a motion may be necessary in these situations:

-• Missing documents can distort the facts – Without access to complete records, you’re working with half the story.
+• Missing documents can distort the facts: Without access to complete records, you’re working with half the story.

-• It delays case resolution – Waiting on paperwork from an uncooperative party slows everything down.
+• It delays case resolution: Waiting on paperwork from an uncooperative party slows everything down.

-• It undermines the discovery process – Parties are expected to respond honestly and thoroughly to all discovery responses.
+• It undermines the discovery process: Parties are expected to respond honestly and thoroughly to all discovery responses.

-• It opens the door to misconduct – When one side withholds information, it gives them an unfair tactical advantage.
+• It opens the door to misconduct: When one side withholds information, it gives them an unfair tactical advantage.

-• It weakens legal arguments – Without key documents, you may be unable to support your claims or defenses effectively.
+• It weakens legal arguments: Without key documents, you may be unable to support your claims or defenses effectively.

 If the other party refuses to comply even after informal efforts, the moving party can ask the court to order compliance.
-A well-drafted motion with clear legal arguments can push the court to act and protect the integrity of the process.

 Parties Are Deliberately Obstructing Information Discovery